Introducing Malaysia Association of Sublet Operators (MASO)

 - Working with local councils, representative to JMB and residential committee in resolving conflict.

-- Point of contact for all stakeholders to raise issue and seeking solution.
+- Point of contact for all stakeholders to raise the issue and seeking a solution.

 - Supporting and promoting the development of Malaysia sublet industry.